Drill Point Dies for Roofing Screws: Material Selection & Production Guide

 - Drilling speed — faster drilling means higher production throughput

-- Chip evacuation — clean chips prevent panel surface damage
+- Chip evacuation — clean chips help prevent panel surface damage

-- Point concentricity — off-center points cause walking and panel damage
+- Point concentricity — off-center points can cause walking and panel damage

-- Consistent flute depth — ensures reliable penetration across thousands of screws
+- Consistent flute depth — supports reliable penetration across thousands of screws

 Common Roofing Screw Specifications